dietmarkuehl/kuhllib/src/nstd/execution/README.md

 # Execution

-The header `"nstd/execution.hpp"` (`<execution>` ) defines facilities relating to exeuction policies.
+The header `"nstd/execution.hpp"` (`<execution>` ) defines facilities relating to execution policies.
 Execution policies are used to specify what amount of concurrency an algorithm can employ.

 ## Execution Policy as Executor